 This restaurant is located in Zakynthos Town, and it’s one of the best-rated places to eat in the area.
 It features Mediterranean and Greek cuisine and vegan and gluten-free dishes prepared daily with fresh products from the island.

-The place is located in Kalamaki Beach, and it’s a fantastic place both for a light lunch or an authentic dinner.
+The place is located on Kalamaki Beach, and it’s a fantastic place both for a light lunch and an authentic dinner.
 The place is run by a family, and flavors remain authentic and homemade.
 Prices are also really convenient.